-Microphones squeal, projectors fail, and even power cords are out to get the unsuspecting speaker.
 Online there’s no end to the things that can go wrong.
 Apps behave strangely, Zoom misfires, and attendees cannot hear, see, be seen, be heard, or access documents.
 I know exactly how this feels for event hosts.
-Every time it happens to me, my heart skips a beat, but…
+In-person events are not immune because microphones squeal, projectors fail, and even power cords are out to trip the unsuspecting speaker.
+Every time it happens to me, my heart skips a beat, BUT-

 More engaging apps, platforms, and technologies are launching.
 Each with its own quirky little set of bugs.
-Do I think we should minimize technology in our events and play it safe?
+Should we minimize technology in our events and play it safe?
 Nope!
 Not at all.
 I say Go for It!

-I say Go for It! because the upside is too significant and the downside is so slight.
+I say Go for It! because the upside is too significant, and the downside is so slight.
 The upside is you experiment with creating a super engaging event, something your attendees have never experienced, or a way for participants to connect they might not have otherwise had.
 The downside is everyone gets to experience a tech issue, and 99% of your attendees are okay with that because they understand.
-They understand you are experimenting on their behalf.
+They experience tech issues nearly daily, and they know you are experimenting on their behalf.